 Students may request to transfer up to 12 credits of course work.
-Of these credits, MBA students may not transfer more than one course (3-4 credits) toward their major, with the exception of MBA in accountancy students, who may transfer up to 14 credits, with no more than two courses (6-8 credits) applied toward the major.
-MS students may not transfer more than two courses (no more than 8 credits) toward their degree requirements.
+The Weissman Masters in Mental Health Counseling Program does not accept transfer credits.
+Zicklin MBA students following the 57-credit MBA should review prior bulletins for the transfer credit policy.
+Zicklin Evening MBA students following the 48-credit MBA may not transfer more than 9 credits of course work towards functional skills and elective courses (none towards foundational).
+MBA in accountancy students may transfer up to 14 credits, with no more than two courses (6-8 credits) applied toward the major (none towards foundational).
+Zicklin Full-Time MBA students may transfer up to 9 credits of electives only (none towards foundational or functional).
+Zicklin MS students may not transfer more than 8 credits) toward their degree requirements.
 MPA students may not transfer courses toward their core requirements.
 Courses must have been completed within five years of a student's enrollment at Baruch College.
 All students should consult their appropriate graduate office for advisement.

-- In general, only graduate-level courses completed in institutions accredited by AACSB International-The Association to Advance Collegiate Schools of Business will be considered for transfer credit toward the MBA and MS degrees in the Zicklin School of Business.
-Entering MBA students who have attended institutions not so accredited prior to their Baruch admission can apply for transfer credit for graduatelevel work equivalent to core courses, provided courses were taken in a domestic, regionally accredited master's program in business and were approved by the appropriate academic department.
-Transfer credit for core courses completed outside the United States must also be approved by the appropriate academic department. - Only graduate-level courses completed in NASPAAaccredited institutions will be considered for transfer credit toward an MPA degree. - A grade of B or better is required in courses for which transfer credit is sought.
-(However, grades earned at other institutions are not included in computing the scholastic average at Baruch College.) - Graduate courses completed as part of one graduate degree may not be used for credit toward another graduate degree. - In general, course credit is transferable only if a course is equivalent to one given at Baruch College. - Once a student is admitted to Baruch College, permission to take a course at another institution must be obtained prior to registration at that institution.
-Students should allow sufficient time to have their request reviewed. - Baruch College students who wish to take courses at other units of The City University of New York ("On Permit") must apply to the Registrar's Office and the Baruch school dean for permission.
-Transfer credit will not be granted without the explicit permission of the school dean. - In general, students in the Zicklin School of Business may not receive transfer credit for graduate courses completed in other CUNY units. - Students matriculated at Baruch College are not permitted to take courses at other institutions if the courses are being offered at Baruch in the same semester. - Permission to take courses at other institutions does not extend the period within which requirements for a degree must be met. - Only students in good academic standing (3.0 GPA and no unresolved INC grades) will be allowed to take courses at other institutions. - Applications for transfer of credit can be obtained at the appropriate graduate offices.
+- For Zicklin MBA and MS students, only graduate-level courses completed in institutions accredited by AACSB International-The Association to Advance Collegiate Schools of Business will be considered for transfer credit toward the MBA and MS degrees in the Zicklin School of Business. - Only graduate-level courses completed in NASPAA accredited institutions will be considered for transfer credit toward an MPA degree. - A grade of B or better is required in courses for which transfer credit is sought.
+(However, grades earned at other institutions are not included in computing the scholastic average at Baruch College.) - Graduate courses completed as part of one graduate degree may not be used for credit toward another graduate degree. - In general, course credit is transferable only if a course is equivalent to one given at Baruch College.

+- Once a student is admitted to Baruch College, permission to take a course at another institution must be obtained prior to registration at that institution.
+Students should allow sufficient time to have their request reviewed. - Baruch College students who wish to take course(s) at another City University of New York institution must apply using the e-Permit system in CUNYfirst.
+They will be informed of the progress of their permit request throughout the approval process via email.
+If a request is rejected, they will be notified of the reason for the rejection.
+Tuition for approved CUNY permit courses is paid to the home college.
+Grades for courses taken on permit at another CUNY college are posted on the home transcript and are counted in the computation of their GPA. - Baruch College students who wish to take a course at a non-CUNY institution must submit an Outgoing Non-CUNY Permit application through the Office of the Registrar. - In general, students in the Zicklin School of Business may not receive transfer credit for graduate courses completed in other CUNY units. - Students matriculated at Baruch College are not permitted to take courses at other institutions if the courses are being offered at Baruch in the same semester. - Permission to take courses at other institutions does not extend the period within which requirements for a degree must be met. - Only students in good academic standing (3.0 GPA and no unresolved INC grades) will be allowed to take courses at other institutions. - Applications for transfer of credit can be obtained at the appropriate graduate offices.
 The application must be approved by a graduate advisor and the school dean.